taviosammy/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/99847046/160761870-9975ee46-a6b0-4dae-a93c-768b4a042a0b.png)

--Thomas High School was ranked 2nd in overall pass percentage -When the Ninth Graders are removed they drop to the 8th position, becoming the median of the ranking.
+- Thomas High School was ranked 2nd in overall pass percentage
+- When the Ninth Graders are removed they drop to the 8th position, becoming the median of the ranking.
--Thomas High School returns to 2nd in the rank once the ninth graders are omitted from the calculations.
+- Thomas High School returns to 2nd in the rank once the ninth graders are omitted from the calculations.

-How does replacing the ninth-grade scores affect the following:
+## How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
+### Math and reading scores by grade
--All things remain the same but for the 9th grade scores that are now empty
+- All things remain the same but for the 9th grade scores that are now empty

-Scores by school spending
+### Scores by school spending
--School spending remained exactly same
+- School spending remained exactly same

-Scores by school size
+### Scores by school size
 ![image](https://user-images.githubusercontent.com/99847046/160764369-13e1149a-b7de-42df-a1f3-468d988c6297.png)
 Challenge
 ![image](https://user-images.githubusercontent.com/99847046/160764408-d87f07a8-a097-49db-9664-1a5482293f92.png)